 Learn to play the harp

-Learning to play the harp is accessible to people of all ages.
-I have taught pupils aged from 6 to 86 years old!
+Learning to play the harp is accessible to people of all ages and abilities, including people with Additional Support Needs.
+I have taught pupils aged from 6 to 86 years old and have worked as a Primary Teacher for 14years.
 Unlike some other instruments, the harp sounds beautiful as soon as you start playing.
 You may even be able to play a short tune by the end of your first lesson.

 I'm delighted to help you achieve whatever goals you have for learning the harp.